Why Volunteer at Village Home?

 Types of Community Duty Duties

-Daily Keeper Duties: These duties happen every day of the term for up to 5 hours a day.
-Sign up for ONE of these shifts per term.
-Our daily keepers will perform a variety of duties, and when you arrive on campus at your scheduled time, you check-in at the office for your assignments.
+Keeper Duties: Our daily keepers will perform a variety of duties, and when you arrive on campus at your scheduled time, you check-in at the office for your assignments.
 Daily Keepers must be able to to light-cleaning and lift 20 pounds.
 Assignments may include things like cleaning, vacuuming, organizing, cleaning, running an errand, helping in a class, and more.

 Event Volunteers: These Community Duty tasks typically happen in 3-6 hour chunks of time, usually on evenings and weekends.
 Community events like Summerfest and campus clean-up days are examples of these duties.

 Community Duty Plus: These duties come in a wide variety of shapes and sizes.
 Some of these duties take substantially more time than 5 hours a term, or require specialized skills, or require a higher level of responsibility.
-Community Duty Plus tasks also carry extra benefits such as Priority Registration and/or a small discount on tuition (5-20%).
+Community Duty Plus tasks may also carry extra benefits.
 The job description includes the particular benefits associated with the job.
-If you have an interest in volunteering beyond the required minimum, or, if you have a professional skill or service to provide, please contact the office directly about Community Duty Plus opportunities.
+If you have an interest in volunteering or if you have a professional skill or service to provide, please contact the office directly about Community Duty Plus opportunities.
 You may not sign up for these duties online – you have to apply for these duties.

 Community Duty Plus Jobs Include things like: